Codecademy/docs/content/uiux/concepts/logo/logo.md

 ---
-Title: 'Logo'
+Title: "Logo"
-Description: 'A logo is a symbol, graphic, or emblem, that is used to represent a company, product, or brand.'
+Description: "A logo is a symbol, graphic, or emblem, that is used to represent a company, product, or brand."
 Subjects:
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'UI'
+  - "UI"
-  - 'UX'
+  - "UX"
 CatalogContent:
-  - 'intro-to-ui-ux'
+  - "intro-to-ui-ux"
-  - 'path/front-end-engineer-career-path'
+  - "path/front-end-engineer-career-path"
 ---

 A **logo** is a symbol, graphic, or emblem, that is used to represent a company, product, or brand.
 A logo presents a unique opportunity for companies to stand out and create a brand identity that assists in brand recognition.
 Additionally, the color of a logo plays a significant role in how a brand is perceived based on the emotional response it creates.